-- little, if any, anti-competitive effect in any relevant market' and that the ACCC should therefore grant authorisation in respect of these provisions.29 - 80.
-The relevant authorisation tests, other than for conduct that may fall within section 47(6) or 47(7) of the Act, require the ACCC to be satisfied that the public benefit that would result, or would be likely to result, from the relevant provision outweighs any lessening of competition that would result, or would be likely to result, from that provision. - 81.
-Although, the Australian Competition Tribunal has found that only public detriment constituted by a lessening of competition is relevant to the assessment of detriments under these tests, 30 the Tribunal has also stated that '[the] fact that the only public detriment to be taken into account is lessening of competition does not mean that other detriments are not to be weighed in the balance when a judgment is being made.
+- 81. Tabcorp submits that 'the Betting Requirements and the Re-Supply Restriction may fall within section 47(2) of the [Act] and are consequently subject to a substantial lessening of competition test.'
+And further, that 'the relevant conduct would have little, if any, anti-competitive effect in any relevant market' and that the ACCC should therefore grant authorisation in respect of these provisions.29 - 82.
+The relevant authorisation tests, other than for conduct that may fall within section 47(6) or 47(7) of the Act, require the ACCC to be satisfied that the public benefit that would result, or would be likely to result, from the relevant provision outweighs any lessening of competition that would result, or would be likely to result, from that provision. - 83.
+Although, the Australian Competition Tribunal has found that only public detriment constituted by a lessening of competition is relevant to the assessment of detriments under these tests,30 the Tribunal has also stated that '[the] fact that the only public detriment to be taken into account is lessening of competition does not mean that other detriments are not to be weighed in the balance when a judgment is being made.
 Something relied upon as a benefit may have a beneficial, and also a detrimental, effect on society.
-Such detrimental effect as it has must be considered in order to determine the extent of its beneficial effect.31 - 82.
+Such detrimental effect as it has must be considered in order to determine the extent of its beneficial effect.'31 - 84.
 The ACCC's assessment of the likely public detriments from the proposed conduct follows.